mines-opt-ml/hj-prox/docs/exp-prox-comparisons.md

 # Proximal Comparisons

-!!! note "Core Function"
-    The core function throughout this project is as follows.

-::: src.hj_prox.compute_hj_prox
+!!! warning "Overview"
+    This section is not complete.